SciTools/iris/docs/iris/src/whitepapers/um_files_loading.rst

 * lbvc=8 : pressure levels
 * lbvc=65 : hybrid height

-In all these cases, vertical coordinates are created, with point and bounds values taken from the appropriate header elements.
+In all these cases, vertical coordinates are created, with points and bounds values taken from the appropriate header elements.
 In the raw cubes, each vertical coordinate is just a single value, but multiple values will usually occur.
-The subsequent merge operation will then convert these into multiple-valued coordinates, and create a new data dimension (i.e. a "Z" axis) which they map onto.
+The subsequent merge operation will then convert these into multiple-valued coordinates, and create a new vertical data dimension (i.e. a "Z" axis) which they map onto.

 For height levels (LBVC=1):
     A ``height`` coordinate is created.
-This has units 'm', point values from BLEV, and no bounds.
+This has units 'm', points from BLEV, and no bounds.
 When there are multiple vertical levels, this will become a dimension coordinate mapping to the vertical dimension.

 For pressure levels (LBVC=8):
     A ``pressure`` coordinate is created.
-This has units 'hPa', point values from BLEV, and no bounds.
+This has units 'hPa', points from BLEV, and no bounds.
 When there are multiple vertical levels, this will become a dimension coordinate mapping a vertical dimension.

 For hybrid height levels (LBVC=65):
     Three basic vertical coordinates are created:

-    *   ``model_level`` is dimensionless, with point values from LBLEV and no bounds.
+    *   ``model_level`` is dimensionless, with points from LBLEV and no bounds.
-    *   ``sigma`` is dimensionless, with point values from BHLEV and bounds from BHRLEV and BHULEV.
+    *   ``sigma`` is dimensionless, with points from BHLEV and bounds from BHRLEV and BHULEV.
-    *   ``level_height`` has units of 'm', point values from BLEV and bounds from BRLEV and BULEV.
+    *   ``level_height`` has units of 'm', points from BLEV and bounds from BRLEV and BULEV.

     Also in this case, a :class:`~iris.aux_factory.HybridHeightFactory` is created, which references the 'level_height' and 'sigma' coordinates.